 - (b) The total marks secured by the student in each internal examination are evaluated for 30 marks.
 The final marks secured in internal evaluation by each candidate are arrived at by giving a weightage of 70% to the best secured internal examination and 30% weightage to the least secured internal examination.
-A student who is absent from any assignment/ internal examination for any reason what so ever shall be deemed to have secured 'zero' marks in the test/ examination and no makeup test/ examination shall be conducted. - 9.3 For Practical Subjects, there shall be a Continuous Internal Evaluation (CIE) during the Semester for 40 internal marks, and 60 marks are assigned for Laboratory/Practical End Semester Examination (SEE).
-Out of the 40 marks for internals, day-to-day work in the laboratory shall be evaluated for 30 marks; and for the remaining 10 marks internal practical test shall be conducted by the concerned laboratory teacher.
+A student who is absent from any assignment/ internal examination for any reason what so ever shall be deemed to have secured 'zero' marks in the test/ examination and no makeup test/ examination shall be conducted. - 9.3 For Practical Subjects, there shall be a Continuous Internal Evaluation (CIE) during the Semester for 40 internal marks, and 60 marks are assigned for Laboratory/Practical End Semester Examination (SEE).Out of the 40 marks for internals, day-to-day work in the laboratory shall be evaluated for 30 marks; and for the remaining 10 marks internal practical test shall be conducted by the concerned laboratory teacher.
 For Practical Subjects, the end semester examination SEE shall be conducted with an external examiner and the laboratory teacher.
 The external examiner from other institutions or industry shall be appointed by the Controller of Examinations. - 9.4 For the subjects having design and / or drawing, (such as Engineering Graphics, AutoCAD, Engineering Drawing, Machine Drawing and Estimation etc.,) the internal evaluation carries 40 marks (the distribution is 20 marks for day-to-day work and 20 marks for internal examination) and 60 marks shall be for end semester examination.
-There shall be two internal examinations in a semester.
-The final marks secured by each candidate in the internal evaluation is arrived at by giving a weightage of 70% to the best secured internal examination. - 9.5 Open Electives (OE): Students have to choose One OE-I and one OE-II during VII Semester, one OE-III and one OE-IV in VIII Semester from the list of Open Electives given.
-However, Students cannot opt for an Open Elective Course offered by their own (parent) Department, if it is already listed under any category of the Courses offered by parent Department in any Semester.
+There shall betwo internal examinations a semester.
+The final marks secured by each candidate in the internal evaluation is arrived at by giving a weightage of 70% to the best secured internal examination. - 9.5 Open Electives (OE): Students have to choose four Open Electives during the programme by meeting pre-requisite of the course if any.
+However, students cannot opt for open elective course if it is already studied by the student as part of Professional Elective or any other category.
 The Courses offered under Open Electives in an academic year will be reviewed and finalized by the College Academic Committee before the commencement of the academic year.